-Eligible Costs include, but are not necessarily limited to: Ineligible Costs include, but are not necessarily limited to: Easement purchase price.
-Please see page 24 for more information regarding appraisals.
-Indirect overhead costs Ceremonial expenses (including food and o Reasonable costs associated with the beverages) acquisition, including but not limited to applicant staff time for easement Expenses for publicity negotiations, technical and legal consulting, appraisal, preliminary title Bonus payments of any kind report, baseline conditions report, escrow fees, and title insurance fees.
-Payment of Interest expenses these costs are subject to DOC review and shall not exceed ten percent (10%) of the value of the easement for which the costs were incurred (PRC §10231).
+Eligible Costs include, but are not necessarily limited to: Ineligible Costs include, but are not necessarily limited to: 0 Easement purchase price.
+Please see page 24 for more information regarding o Indirect overhead costs appraisals.
+Ceremonial expenses (including food and beverages) 0 Reasonable costs associated with the acquisition, including but not limited to applicant staff time for easement Expenses for publicity negotiations, technical and legal consulting, appraisal, preliminary title Bonus payments of any kind report, baseline conditions report, escrow fees, and title insurance fees.
+Payment of o Interest expenses these costs are subject to Department review and shall not exceed ten percent (10%) of the value of the easement for which the costs were incurred (PRC §10231).
 Damage judgments arising from the acquisition, construction, or equipping of a facility, whether determined by judicial process, arbitration, negotiation, or otherwise.
 Services, materials, or equipment obtained under any other State program.
-Real estate brokerage fees and/or expenses.
+Real estate brokerage fees and/or expenses. o Stewardship or legal defense funds